David Stonehouse, Chief Executive

-I joined Sunderland AFC in 1996 and in December of that year we listed on the Stock Exchange which was exceptionally valuable experience, although contrary to perceptions, football clubs effectively operate as small businesses.
+I joined Sunderland AFC in 1996 and in December of that year we listed on the Stock Exchange, which was exceptionally valuable experience; although contrary to perceptions, football clubs effectively operate as small businesses.
 Four years later, I took on the role of Chief Executive at Newcastle United – another interesting role.

 Leaving the world of football behind (other than as a season ticket holder!), I went on to juggle a portfolio of roles, most notably helping Parkdean Holidays list on AIM and as Chair of innovative Newcastle based accountancy firm UNW.

-It was at this time that Graham Wylie approached me and the result was that we developed a blueprint for TSG, the business that he’d decided he wanted to set up after his exit from software giants Sage.
+It was at this time that Graham Wylie approached me and the result was that we developed a blueprint for TSG, the business that he’d decided he wanted to set up after his exit from software giant Sage.

-After helping with the first two acquisitions (the running total is now 28) and relinquishing a number of other positions I was appointed full time CEO in 2004.
+After helping with the first two acquisitions (the running total is now 28) and relinquishing a number of other positions, I was appointed full time CEO in 2004.